Helping People Find More Healthful and Comfortable Ways

 Over the many years I have been in practice, I have come to believe that although I may be working with a body that is in stillness on my table, I need to view/perceive that body as a moving, dynamic, structure that is, at that moment, resting in stillness.

-In addition, my personal experiences and what I have noted in my clients have led me to believe that Movement Education is often a key part of recovering from injury/surgery, reducing or eliminating pain, and building strength; of decreasing the tendency for injury; of changing our habitual postural and thought patterns – which can help us to decrease our rate of in jury, to bring more ease into our bodies as we move and rest in stillness, and to bring a sense of calm into our lives.
+In addition, my personal experiences and what I have noted in my clients have led me to believe that Therapeutic Movement is often a key part of recovering from injury/surgery, reducing or eliminating pain, and building strength; of decreasing the tendency for injury; of changing our habitual postural and thought patterns – which can help us to decrease our rate of in jury, to bring more ease into our bodies as we move and rest in stillness, and to bring a sense of calm into our lives.

 The longer I practiced massage therapy, the more convinced I became that therapeutic massage was not the main arena I wanted to be working within, but instead, I wanted it to be one of a number of “tools” I use.